dansmyers/IntroToCS/Labs/7-Hurricane.md

 # Example data
 data = [2, 3, 1, 7, 5, 9]

-# Write your code to find the minimum value of data
+# Write your code to find the minimum value of the data list

 # Print the minimum

 ```

 ## Looping Over a Range of Numbers